-Leonard’s is the most popular malasada shop in Hawaii, with a line out the door no matter when you visit.
+Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

-Leonard’s is a historic establishment founded in 1952, and the brand has become so established that when people think of malasadas, they think of Leonard’s.
+Leonard’s is a long-established bakery founded in 1952, and it has become so well-established that when people think of malasadas, they think of Leonard’s.

-It is a soul food you absolutely must try when you come to Hawaii, so please be sure to visit.
+It is a soul food you definitely want to eat when you come to Hawaii, so please be sure to visit.

-Leonard’s menu consists of a total of 9 types: 3 types of Malasadas (without filling) and 6 types of Malasada Puffs (with cream filling).
+The menu consists of a total of 9 varieties: 3 types of Malasadas without filling, and 6 types of Malasada Puffs which contain cream.

 Leonard’s Malasadas